 If you choose this one, you will, in the end, get used to it, and in general, it is a reliable slow cooker.
 The locking mechanism is intriguing but frustrating at first, as you need some practice in locking it.

 On the other hand, if a grown-up has a problem with locking something up, there is a high possibility that a child won’t be able to open it.
 Even if he or she does its best.

-In terms of locking lid, I would have to say that its sturdiness makes up for is first glance inconvenience.
+In terms of locking lid, I would have to say that its sturdiness makes up for its first glance inconvenience.

-Crock-Pot SCCPVL400-S 4-Quart Cook and Carry Slow Cooker
+Crock-Pot SCCPVL610-S-A 6-Quart Cook and Carry Slow Cooker